Finding a drug rehab treatment center in the United States is easy.

 … Or, You Could Move To Gloucester

-There is one other option that is not really practical for people outside of Gloucester, Massachusetts, but still is interesting in what it may indicate for drug rehabilitation.
+There is one other option that is not really practical for people outside of Gloucester, Massachusetts, but still is interesting in what it may mean for the future of drug rehabilitation.

-Starting in June, the police department in Gloucester offered residents who are drug addicts an amnesty program that includes treatment.
-Addicts who show up at the police department and hand over their drugs and paraphernalia won’t be charged with a crime.
+The police department in Gloucester now offers an amnesty program that includes treatment to addicted residents.
+Those who show up at the police department and hand over their drugs and paraphernalia are not charged with a crime.

-Instead, they will be sent to a treatment center, along with a police volunteer who will sit with them until they are safely enrolled in a program.
-The program is paid for by private insurance or public funds.
+Instead, a police volunteer accompanies them to a rehab facility.
+The volunteer remains with them until they are safely enrolled in a treatment program, which is paid for by private insurance or public funds.

-Gloucester police use funds from drug forfeiture money to pay for the overdose reversal drug Narcan for addicts without insurance.
-They already have met with state and federal officials about expanding the program, using more forfeiture dollars for treatment.
+Gloucester police use funds from drug forfeitures to pay for the overdose reversal drug Narcan for addicts without insurance.
+The department has met with state and federal officials about expanding the program, using more forfeiture dollars for treatment.